JacksonSearle/model_training/readme.md

-# Unified Model Training Guide
+# Model Training Guide

-Welcome to the Unified Model Training Guide!
+Welcome to the Model Training Guide!
 This repository serves as a comprehensive guide for setting up, training, generating, and uploading text models utilizing Hugging Face's gpt2 and Llama 2 platforms.
 The project offers structured environment, concise file structures, and clear instructions to facilitate smooth user experience throughout the model training process.

 ## Project Structure Overview
 This project comprises several directories and files, each serving a specific purpose in the model training process: